EWU logo

 What is a consumer-directed health plan (CDHP)?

-A CDHP is a high-deductible health plan (HDHP), with a health savings account (HSA).
-CDHPs offer lower premiums, a higher medical deductible, and a higher medical out-of-pocket limit than most traditional health plans.
+A CDHP is a high-deductible health plan (HDHP) with a health savings account (HSA).
+CDHPs offer lower premiums, a higher medical deductible, and a higher medical out-of-pocket limit than other types of health plans.

 What is a health savings account (HSA)?